-S. No Name Author(S) Publisher 1 Mathematics for Agriculture D. G. Mackean John Murray 2 Mathematics for students of agriculture Rasor, Samuel Eugene Macmillan, New York.
+S. No Name Author(S) Publisher 1 Mathematics for Agriculture D. G. Mackean Jo hn M urray 2 Mathematics for students of Rasor, Samuel Macmillan, New York. agriculture Eugene 1.23/1

-Course Code AGR111-18
+Course Code AGR111

 Course Title Agricultural Heritage

 Type of course Theory

 LTP 100

 Credits 100

 Course prerequisite 10+2 (Non Medical or Medical) or Equivalent

-Course objective Main objective of this subject is to make the students to understand the agriculture practice and heritage in past, journey of Indian agriculture from past to modern era.
+Course objective Main objective of this subject is to make the students to understand the

+agriculture practice and heritage in past, journey of Indian agriculture

+from past to modern era.

+Course outcomes CO1 Students will understand the agriculture practice and heritage in

+past

+CO2 Students will understand the journey of Indian agriculture from

+past to modern era

+CO3 Students will learn about importance of agriculture and

+agricultural resources available in India